oxinabox/oxinabox.github.io/_posts/2018-10-03-Dispatch,-Traits-and-Metaprogramming-Over-Reflection.md

 ## Part 2: `AsList`, (including using traits)

-The kind of code which uses `if` conditionals, is quiet common in practice.
+The kind of code which uses `if` conditionals, is quite common in practice.

 In [Python TensorFlow has a helper function](https://github.com/tensorflow/tensorflow/blob/r1.11/tensorflow/python/ops/gradients_impl.py#L202-L203), `_AsList`: